thirdweb-dev/thirdweb-cli/README.md

 ## Detecting contract extensions

 As you're developing your contracts, you may want to implement [Contract Extensions](https://portal.thirdweb.com/thirdweb-deploy/contract-extensions) to add standard functionality to your contracts like NFT minting, querying, and more.
-During your development, you can run the `thirdweb detect` command to detect any extensions on your contracts for confirmation and to suggest additionaly related extensions.
+During your development, you can run the `thirdweb detect` command to detect any extensions on your contracts for confirmation and to suggest additional related extensions.

 Again, you can run the command either by running the following: